codecrunchers/agent-fw/README.md

 ## Demo

-Witness RAGI's capabilities through our prototype chat agent that utilizes the framework to:
+Witness RAG's capabilities through our prototype chat agent that utilizes the framework to:
 - Accept and parse documents.
 - Persist document data into FAISS Vector DB.
 - Generate specialized prompts for risk analysis.